ThomasVuNguyen/MakeMe/README.md

 scripts/package.sh darwin-arm64
 ```

 Artifacts are written to `dist/`.
 At runtime MakeMe automatically looks for a `t3d` binary next to the executable, inside `deps/terminal3d/target/release/`, or anywhere on `PATH`.
 Set `MAKEME_T3D=/custom/path/to/t3d` to point to an alternative viewer if needed.
+The packaging script also fetches and unpacks the llama.cpp runtime bundle for supported targets when it is not already cached under `k/`.

+The GGUF model is not bundled inside the archives; if `k/k-1b-q8_0.gguf` is missing the application downloads it from Hugging Face on demand.

+Each archive ships with the matching llama.cpp runtime under `k/runtime/<platform>/` and a convenience copy at `k/run`.
+Point `MAKEME_RUN` (or `MAKEME_LLAMAFILE`) to a custom build if you need special hardware acceleration.

 ## 🤝 Contributing